ding-lab/CPTAC3.catalog/README.md

 ```
 This indicates that all RNA-Seq FASTQ, harmonized WGS tumor and blood normal, all harmonized WXS, and genomic hg38 RNA-Seq data are available at MGI.
 Lower case letters indicate which data are available at GDC but not at MGI.

+*NOTE* BamMap summary files are not updated regularly and are considered deprectated.

 ## Additional modifications